-If you wish to post fliers, notices, or posters pertaining to events or activities planned by student clubs and organizations, you must have each notice approved and stamped by the Director of Student Activities (BH-317b) prior to posting.
+If you wish to post fliers, notices, or posters pertaining to events or activities planned by student clubs and organizations, you must have each notice approved and stamped by the Director of Student Activities or Assistant Director of Student Activities BH-317 prior to posting.
 All unapproved student, club, or organization postings will be removed.
-If a student or outside contact wishes to post other materials unrelated to student activities or events, the materials must be approved through the Dean of Students Office (LH-A110).
+If a student or outside contact wishes to post other materials unrelated to student activities or events, the materials must be approved through the Dean of Students Office LH-A110.